kokodrillo/scorekeeper/README.md

 # scorekeeper
-practicing JS in combination with HTML, CSS
+practising JS in combination with HTML, CSS